Geeta Kapoor To Be Shifted To An Old Age Home! Ashoke Pandit Says 'I'm Her Son Now'!

 An emotionally drained Ashoke Pandit also said, "I told Geetaji to stop crying.
 I am her son now.
 I will take care of her."

-Also, veteran actress Asha Parekh opened up about the issue and said, Asha Parekh, "It is shocking to hear that a woman can be treated so badly by her family.
+Also, veteran actress Asha Parekh opened up about the issue and said, "It is shocking to hear that a woman can be treated so badly by her family.
 This is why I always insist actors need to invest wisely for old age.When we are young and busy, we never think of the future.
 I've seen many of my colleagues suffer for their shortsightedness."